 The most crucial thing to remember about a virus is that for it to make an effective epidemic or pandemic, a virus must be able to replicate.
 In fact, the most effective strain of the virus will be the one that replicates the most effectively.
 Generally speaking, the more effective a virus kills its host, the less effective the virus replicates.
 If the host dies quickly, the virus has less time to utilize host mechanisms to replicate.
 That is why there are more recorded cases of COVID-19 after only a few months of its know existence than total Ebola cases in the entire 2014-2016 epidemic even after Ebola was known about for a long time.

 In other words, the deadlier the virus, the less likely it will spread and cause an epidemic.
-COVID-19 may be a scary new virus that can very quickly mutate.
+SARS-CoV-2 may be a scary new virus that can very quickly mutate.
 But it is far more likely to mutate into a virus that can replicate and survive better than to mutate to kill us more efficiently.
 The virus will likely adapt to survive better, not to increase its lethal rate.
 There are exceptions, but the general rule is, the more lethal the virus, the less likely the virus will survive.
-The COVID-19 virus will change (the mutation rate for RNA viruses is too high for it not to), but it all but certainly will not become any more lethal than it currently is.
+The SARS-CoV-2 will change (the mutation rate for RNA viruses is too high for it not to), but it all but certainly will not become more lethal than it currently is.
 In fact, it is all but guaranteed to become less lethal so it may replicate more efficiently.

 The Coronavirus and the economy will still be around in the future, but the fears of where both are headed will end one way or the other.
 Either it will be all fine and only history will remember these events, or aliens will one day come to Earth to find the ruins of our civilization (I believe the former will happen over the later).
 My expertise in RNA virology says that the virus itself will not get worse, or at least not much worse.
 But my expertise is not in public health nor epidemiology, so I cannot say what the virus will do to the public nor how far this pandemic will go.
 However, it is not likely COVID-19 will end the world, but our fears may bring the economy to its knees, assuming it has not already.
 Ultimately, it is up to us where the economy will go, we can let fear crush it or let hope for tomorrow raise it up.